During our tastyworks review, we found one special offer for 2018:

 You really can’t go wrong with free closing trades, a free downloadable trading platform, no inactivity fees and a low account minimum of $2,500 to open and nothing to maintain.

-There are only a few online brokers who offer per contract options pricing with no ticket charge, and since tastyworks only charges $1.00 per contract with no closing commissions, the effective per contract rate is $0.50, which is almost unbeatable for traders looking to trade small lots of 1 to 10 contracts at a time.
+There are only a few online brokers who offer per contract options pricing with no ticket charge, and since tastyworks only charges $1.00 per contract with no closing commissions, the effective per contract rate is $0.50.
+This rate is almost unbeatable for small trades of 1 to 10 options contracts.